Professional Awareness B

 You must have successfully completed the following subject(s) before starting this subject:

-This is a restricted subject for students in the Bachelor of Applied Financial Advice.
+This is a restricted subject for students in the Bachelor of Applied Financial Advice and is only a 5 credit point subject.

 Prerequisites: AFE124 Professional Awareness A.